 4. Landing page targeting and optimisation

 Once you have enticed a user with your ad text, you want to ensure that when they click your link, they aren’t disappointed.
-If they are directed to an irrelevant page, or don’t find what they expected, they are likely to leave instantly.
+If they are directed to an irrelevant page or don’t find what they expected, they are likely to leave instantly.
 Not only does this increase your bounce rate, it is a waste of your money.

 When creating your ad, you can select a particular landing page that the user clicks on.
 For example, if your ad is promoting an outdoor jacket, direct your audience to a corresponding landing page selling outdoor jackets.
 Doing this is the optimum way to encourage a sale.

-As well attracting your audience to a relevant page, you should ensure the page is optimised to its highest ability.
+As well as attracting your audience to a relevant page, you should ensure the page is optimised to its highest ability.
 User experience is an essential element in the conversion process and the likelihood of making a sale.
 Ensure your product page contains relevant information, images, a clear price, a simple call to action and an easy checkout process.

 5. Review and make changes

-This is where PPC can become complicated, and it is why experts earn their pennies, however there are elements you can look for that will give you an indication of how the campaign can be improved.
+This is where PPC can become complicated, and it is why experts earn their pennies, however, there are elements you can look for that will give you an indication of how the campaign can be improved.

-Click through rates (CTR’s) – The click through percentage tells you a lot about your target keywords and how your ads are performing.
-If your click through rates are above 2%, they are performing well, and the budget could be enhanced.
+Click through rates (CTR’s) – The click-through percentage tells you a lot about your target keywords and how your ads are performing.
+If your click-through rates are above 2%, they are performing well, and the budget could be enhanced.
 An average CTR is between 1%-2%.

-Anything below this would indicate you are making a large amount of impressions, but your advert is not enticing users to click your link.
+Anything below this would indicate you are making a large number of impressions, but your advert is not enticing users to click your link.
 Make edits to your wording and advertise a sale or percentage off a product.

 Clicks – How many clicks are each of your adverts receiving?
 If it is very low, perhaps the targeted keyword phrase needs adjusting.
 If one particular ad receives a large amount of clicks, consider increasing the budget for this particular ad.

 Keyword diagnosis – Use the keyword diagnosis tool included in Google AdWords.
 This will give you an adequate amount of information about your ads, providing you with information you can act upon.
-This information can include reasons for your ad not showing, how user friendly the corresponding landing page is, and whether your budget needs to be increased.
+This information can include reasons for your ad not showing, how user-friendly the corresponding landing page is, and whether your budget needs to be increased.

 Pay per click is a highly effective marketing tool, and despite having highly technical features, a simple campaign can be run that could benefit your company.
 Follow the tips and advice provided, experiment with your ads and be sure to review it.